xff12138/DALA/README.md

 ```

 #  Acknowledgement
-We are very grateful for these excellent works [VPS](https://github.com/GewelsJI/VPS), which have provided the basis for our framework.
+We are very grateful for the excellent work [VPS](https://github.com/GewelsJI/VPS), which have provided the basis for our framework.